guardian/frontend/static/src/javascripts/projects/common/modules/commercial/docs/header-bidding.md

 #Step 3: Displaying the advert

-Each line item points to a single, shared **proxy creative** that has no content of its own, but only a script tag like the following:
+Each line item points to a single, shared 'proxy creative' that has no content of its own, but only a script tag like the following:

 ```